msa-ez/topping-unit-test/.template/instruction.md

+#### Unit tests are tests conducted during the implementation phase to verify that each microservice functions as expected.

-#### Unit Testing in software development tests individual units or components of source code to ensure they function as expected, utilizing the Given-When-Then pattern.
-This approach offers several benefits:
+#### This approach offers several benefits:

-#### 1. Error Detection: Bugs can be identified and corrected in the early stages of development, reducing the cost of fixing complex bugs later.
+#### 1. Error Detection: Identifying and fixing bugs early in the development phase reduces the cost of fixing complex bugs later.

-#### 2. Design Improvement: Writing unit tests helps developers better understand the structure of the code, leading to better design decisions.
+#### 2. Design Improvement: Writing unit tests helps developers better understand the code structure, leading to better design decisions.

-#### 3. Facilitates Refactoring: Unit tests serve as a safety net, verifying that parts of the code still work correctly after changes or refactoring.
+#### 3. Facilitates Refactoring: Unit tests act as a safety net, ensuring that the code still works correctly after changes or refactoring.

-#### 4. Speeds Up Development: In the long run, unit testing makes the development process faster and more efficient.
-By resolving issues early, it prevents many potential problems later.
+#### 4. Increases Development Speed: In the long run, unit tests make the development process faster and more efficient by resolving issues early, preventing many potential problems later.

-#### 5. Documentation: Unit tests themselves can act as documentation, showing how a feature should be used.
-New developers can quickly understand the intent and usage of features through unit tests.
+#### 5. Documentation: Unit tests can serve as documentation, showing how functionalities should be used.
+New developers can quickly understand the intent and usage of functionalities through unit tests.

-#### Unit testing with the Given-When-Then pattern systematically verifies that each part of the code performs as expected, significantly contributing to the quality of the software.
+#### Unit tests use the Given-When-Then pattern to ensure consistency and clarity in structuring tests, and can be set up as follows:

+### How to Create Unit Tests

+#### 1. In the modeling phase, create a Policy sticker and attach it to the Aggregate sticker.

+#### 2. To create examples using the Given-When-Then pattern, set up Relations as Event - Policy - Event.

+#### 3. Click 'Examples' on the Policy sticker panel and create examples following the Given-When-Then pattern.

-### How to run
+### How to Run Unit Tests

 ```
-cd <microservice>
+cd <microservice> // Microservice with Generated Test Code
 mvn test
 ```